nightsky737/scritch_scratch/README.md

 3. Inside will be a couple folders.

 Basics folder holds the model basics (ie the autodiff library and a simple feed forward neural net).
 - autodiff_check.ipynb
+        - I created my own autodiff library. [https://en.wikipedia.org/wiki/Automatic_differentiation](what is automatic differentiation)
-        - This tests the custom autodiff library, performing backprop (checked /w jax) and gradient descent to overfit to an image
+        - I also test the custom autodiff library, performing backpropogation (checked /w jax, which is a python backpropogation library) and use gradient descent to overfit to an image
 - jaxmodel.ipynb
         - due to the autodiff library having been written by a teenager with very little experience, it's not very efficient.
-Here, I switch over to using Jax's autodiff library, but still create all the matrices and matmul them and calculate the loss fns myself
+Here, I switch over to using Jax's autodiff library, but still create all the matrices, loss functions, weight updates myself.

-CNN folder has CNN stuff
+CNN folder has Convolutional Neural Network stuff
 - CNN.ipynb
-        - Uses jax to create CNN function.
-I do the kernel convolution, matrices, feed forward neural net myself, and use jax for the autodiff (Why not use mine?
-Because mine is slow)
+        - Uses jax to create a conolutional neural network.
+I implement the kernel's convolution, matrices, feed forward neural net myself, and use jax for the autodiff part.

 You can also look at the code I wrote for the models, which are in the \[modelname\].py files.
-That code might be a bit messy and not super readable, though.

 Further instructions/documentation might come up as you run the code in the notebooks.